Abidoyesimze/EduStore/README.md

 Educational institutions often face challenges with traditional storage systems, including scalability issues, high costs, and data security concerns.
 This platform addresses these challenges by:

-- Utilizing IPFS for decentralized file storage and content addressing.
+- Utilising IPFS for decentralised file storage and content addressing.
-- Employing Filecoin's network for incentivized, verifiable storage.
+- Employing Filecoin's network for incentivised, verifiable storage.
 - Implementing FVM-based smart contracts to automate storage deal management, verification, and renewals.
 - Providing a user-friendly interface for educators, students, and administrators to manage educational content seamlessly.